 * Brent crude set for Q3 rise of nearly 16 pct

-* Iraqi oil minister suggests more output cuts possible (Updates with comment, refreshes prices)
+* Iraqi oil minister suggests more output cuts possible (Updates throughout, adds quotes, updates prices, Changes byline and dateline from LONDON)

-LONDON, Sept 20 (Reuters) - Oil headed for its largest third-quarter gain in 13 years as prices rose on Wednesday after the Iraqi oil minister said OPEC and its partners are considering extending or deepening output cuts aimed at reducing a global supply glut.
+NEW YORK, Sept 20 (Reuters) - Oil prices rose nearly 2 percent on Wednesday, despite a rise in U.S. crude inventories, with the market heading for its largest third-quarter gain in 13 years after the Iraqi oil minister said OPEC and its partners were considering extending or deepening output cuts.

 OPEC and non-OPEC producers including Russia have agreed to reduce output by about 1.8 million barrels per day (bpd) until March to reduce global oil inventories and support prices.